 Carbon monoxide (CO) is a reactive trace gas that plays a significant role in global atmospheric chemistry by being a major sink of tropospheric hydroxyl radicals (OH).
-Hydroxyl radical is the main tropospheric oxidant, thus its abundance affects the

-15 lifetimes of radiatively important gases such as methane.
-Oxidation of CO by OH also provides a source or a sink, respectively in high or low NOx conditions, for tropospheric ozone (Logan et al., 1981).
-CO concentration in the atmosphere have thus crucial implications for both climate and air quality issues, and accurate CO measurements in the troposphere are important when modeling climate-chemistry interactions with global coupled models (Voulgarakis et al., 2013).
+Hydroxyl radical is the main tropospheric oxidant, thus its abundance affects the lifetimes of radiatively important gases such as methane.
+Oxidation of CO by OH also provides a source or a sink, respectively in high or low NO_x conditions, for tropospheric ozone (Logan et al., 1981).
+CO concentration in the atmosphere have, thus, crucial implications for both climate and air quality issues, and accurate CO measurements in the troposphere are important when modelling climate-chemistry interactions with global coupled models (Voulgarakis et al., 2013).

 Consequently, monitoring of tropospheric CO has been conducted over the last decades on the global scale (Novelli et al., 1998).
 Recently satellite-based observations have become an important contribution to regional monitoring of atmospheric CO (Worden et al., 2013).
-There is still a need, however, to strengthen direct CO observations from both surface stations and aircraft to assess the large spatio-temporal variability of CO, especially within the boundary layer at the regional scale for a better understanding of atmospheric chemistry and transport, and towards improving forecast modeling of air quality (Sahu et al., 2013; Warner et al., 2013; Té et al., 2016).
+There is still a need, however, to strengthen direct CO observations from both surface stations and aircraft to assess the large spatio-temporal variability of CO, especially within the boundary layer at the regional scale for a better understanding of atmospheric chemistry and transport, and to improve forecast modelling of air quality (Sahu et al., 2013; Warner et al., 2013; Té et al., 2016).

-Historical methods, such as gas chromatography, have been used for many years for surface monitoring of CO (Derwent et al.,

-- 5 2001; Langenfelds et al., 2002; Yver et al., 2009; Schmidt et al., 2014).
-A gas chromatograph (GC) equipped with mercuric oxide reduction gas detector allows for very sensitive laboratory measurements but requires hourly calibration procedures with calibration gases and an expert operator to achieve uniform high-quality results.
+Historical methods, such as gas chromatography, have been used for many years for surface monitoring of CO (Derwent et al., 2001; Langenfelds et al., 2002; Yver et al., 2009; Schmidt et al., 2014).
+A gas chromatograph (GC) equipped with a mercuric oxide reduction gas detector (RGD) allows for very sensitive laboratory measurements but requires hourly calibration procedures with calibration gases and an expert operator to achieve uniform high-quality results.
 In addition, the mercuric oxide reduction detectors are known for their non-linear response function, which needs to be quantified on a regular basis several times per year (Yver et al., 2009).
-However, recent developments in optical spectroscopy methods have brought new alternatives for in- - 10 situ CO monitoring (Zellweger et al., 2012; Chen et al., 2013; Yver Kwok et al., 2015).
-The most sensitive optical techniques allow detection limit at the ppb level and below.
-Among them, Optical-Feedback Cavity Enhanced Absorption Spectroscopy (OF-CEAS) (Morville et al., 2005) exploits a high finesse optical cavity in which a laser source is coupled to enhance the interaction of photons with gas molecules present inside the cavity (Morville et al., 2014).
-OF-CEAS offers many advantages for quantitative and selective trace gas analysis: it allows real-time absolute measurements with a smallest detectable absorption - 15 coefficient in the range of a few 10^{-10} /cm for 1 s acquisition time (Landsberg et al., 2014), it does not require periodic calibrations with certified gas mixtures, its sampling volume is small (20 cm^3), its response time can be faster than 1 s, and it enables the development of compact instruments to be operated by non-specialists.
+On the other hand, recent developments in optical spectroscopy methods have brought new alternatives for in situ CO monitoring (Zellweger et al., 2012; Chen et al., 2013; Yver Kwok et al., 2015).
+The most sensitive optical techniques allow a detection limit at the ppb level and below.
+Among them, optical-feedback cavity-enhanced absorption spectroscopy (OF-CEAS; Morville et al., 2005) exploits a high-finesse optical cavity in which a laser source is coupled to enhance the interaction of photons with gas molecules present inside the cavity (Morville et al., 2014).
+OF-CEAS offers many advantages for quantitative and selective trace gas analysis: it allows real-time absolute measurements with the smallest detectable absorption coefficient in the range of a few 10^{-10} cm-1 for 1 s acquisition time (Landsberg et al., 2014), it does not require periodic calibrations with certified gas mixtures, its sampling volume is small (20 cm^3) , its response time can be faster than 1 s, and it enables the development of compact instruments to be operated by nonspecialists.